 Banking on Change demonstrates the new model of partnership between the public, private and non-profit sectors that is needed to meet the huge development challenges facing the world.
 It aims to deliver both powerful social benefits, as well as business benefits by linking with formal banking services and engaging the skills of Barclays staff.

 As a result it has been awarded a Big Tick by Business in the Community and has been recognised by the Business Call to Action network.
-It has also won ‘Best Overseas Project’ at the Business Charity Awards 2012 and ‘Most Effective Long-term Philanthropic Scheme’ at the Corporate Engagement Awards 2012.
+It has also won 'Best Overseas Project' at the Business Charity Awards 2012 and 'Most Effective Long-term Philanthropic Scheme' at the Corporate Engagement Awards 2012, and highly commended at the 2014 Ethical Corporation Responsible Business Awards for best business/NGO partnership.

 For more information visit:www.barclays.com/bankingonchange